demellj/x11wmgr/README.md

 The following are the supported commands along with example input:

 1. **ListNewWindows** - returns a list of all new windows that were mapped since the last invocation of this very same command.
+New windows are automatically added to the hidden list.

    ```json
    "ListNewWindows"